GarthPearce/LoadPathMATLAB/README.md

 ## nodalSolution.txt

+File containing stresses at nodes in global coordinates.
+Title line followed by one line for each node giving node number followed by 6 stress values.

 The &quot;nodalSolution.txt&quot; file be in the following format:

 ![NODES_STRESS](markdown/img/nodalSolution.png)

 ## nodeInfo.txt

+Two lines giving number of nodes for stress file read.

 The &quot;nodalInfo.txt&quot; file be in the following format:

 ![NODES_INFO](markdown/img/nodeInfo.png)

 # References